Making a Release

 client-properties.mdshould be copied after it is generated by the Accumulo build.

-For 2.x minor releases, follow the steps below to create docs for next release:
+For major releases, follow the steps below to create docs for next release:

-Create a new documentation collection for the new minor release (i.e
+Create a new documentation collection for the new major release (i.e

 .in the directory name:

 cp -r _docs-2 _docs-3

 Create a new doc layout using the previous layout.
 Update the reference to

 Point Jekyll to the new documentation collection by modifying

 _config.yml.
 Follow what was done for previous releases.

-Once a collection is created for a 2.x minor release, developers can make documentation updates like normal website updates.
+Once a collection is created for a major release, developers can make documentation updates like normal website updates.

 For 2.x minor & bugfix releases, copy